-The school operates an Open-Door policy with regards to any concerns a parent may have - parents can make appointments before or after school, and in some cases during the school day.

-- Parents contribute and take an active part in Annual Reviews and receive copies of all relevant paperwork concerning their child. - Pupils are also asked to make a contribution to the review. - All outside agencies are invited to attend the review and their reports are shared with all parties, including staff and parents. - A Special Educational and Disabilities Officer (SENDO) from the Local Authority will also be invited to attend the meeting. - IEPs are produced and reviewed termly or half termly, depending on the circumstance and pupil. - When liaising with professionals, the school maintains a chronology of who has visited the pupil and support/advice that has been shared with them, using the C-POMS system. - In the Foundation Stage, a Key Worker is available to liaise with parents or a home-school diary can be implemented.
+- The school operates an open-door policy with regards to any concerns a parent may have - parents can make appointments before or after school, and in some cases during the school day. - Parents contribute and take an active part in Annual Reviews and receive copies of all relevant paperwork concerning their child. - Pupils are also asked to make a contribution to the review. - All outside agencies are invited to attend the review and their reports are shared with all parties, including staff and parents. - A SEND Case Worker from the Local Authority will also be invited to attend the meeting when a change to provision is necessary. - IEPs are produced and reviewed termly or half termly, depending on the circumstance and pupil. - When liaising with professionals, the school maintains a chronology of who has visited the pupil and support/advice that has been shared with them, using the C-POMS system. - In the EYFS, a Key Worker is available to liaise with parents or a home-school diary can be implemented.